Onboarding for International Doctoral Candidates

 By the end of the day, participants will have gained

-- Knowledge of basic business etiquette in Germany and German academia;
+- Knowledge of basic business etiquette in German academia;

-- An introduction to TUM’s history, recent developments, and understanding of TUM as a state-funded corporation under public law;
+- A brief introduction to TUM’s history, recent developments, and understanding of TUM as a state-funded corporation under public law;

 - Understanding of the requirements of the TUM Doctoral Model, what they can expect from their doctorate, and what is expected from them as doctoral candidates;

-- Overview of TUM’s and TUM-GS’s support infrastructure and services offers;
+- Overview of TUM’s and TUM-GS’s support infrastructure and services offers for doctoral candidates.

 Time and date: